danielnewman09/BBB-PRU-ADC/README.md

 __Using this Image:__
 https://debian.beagleboard.org/images/bone-debian-9.5-iot-armhf-2018-10-07-4gb.img.xz

+__NOTE:__ I believe that any newer debian image will work for the Beaglebone Black.

 Flash the image to an SD card and install on the Beaglebone.
 Log in to the device

 Then, follow the prompts at